-The Democratic Congressional Campaign Committee will reportedly pump more than $32 million worth of ads into 14 states this fall (at least) with the goal of winning back the House.
-The ad bomb will hit TV airwaves after Labor Day, mainly in presidential battleground states including Florida, Pennsylvania and Colorado.
-Specifically, the DCCC is targeting districts of 26 Republican incumbents, seven Democratic incumbents, and three open seats, in hopes of netting a necessary 25 total seats to regain control.
+The Democratic Congressional Campaign Committee will reportedly pump more than $32 million worth of ads into fourteen states this fall, with the goal of winning back the House.
+The ad bomb will hit TV airwaves after Labor Day, mainly in presidential battleground states including Florida, Pennsylvania, and Colorado.
+Specifically, the DCCC is targeting the districts of 26 Republican incumbents, seven Democratic incumbents, and three open seats, in hopes of netting a necessary 25 total seats to regain control.

 “The DCCC IE’s early, aggressive and strategic media reservation puts House Republicans on notice — Democrats are on offense and positioned to win,” Jennifer Crider, the DCCC’s deputy executive director, told Politico.